ACE Awareness – Good, Bad, Both?

 Those numbers got the headlines.
 That’s actually fair.
 The numbers are shocking.
 But, as much as those numbers got attention, there have also been a few articles that critique the entire subject of ACEs.

 These numbers show us how, for each category, as you start with zero ACEs and go up to four or more, the percentage of people reporting these various “bad outcomes”, go up, some WAY up.
 This is exciting news.
 We can see a pattern of childhood trauma and stress creating health and well-being issues in adulthood.
-There are also charts that show increases in physical health issues.
+Some charts show increases in physical health issues.
 We’ve been seeking ways to lower the number of smokers, addicts, people with depression and anxiety, etc., and here we have a sign that childhood trauma prevention and early intervention and support for the adverse experiences we are unable to prevent could put quite a dent in the numbers of adults struggling with these things.
-For advocates of child abuse prevention, and early childhood treatment, this, and further studies that have confirmed the corollary, give us something to point out the need for these resources and programs and a way to measure the success of those programs.
+For advocates of child abuse prevention and early childhood treatment, this, and further studies that have confirmed the corollary, give us something to point out the need for these resources and programs and a way to measure the success of those programs.

 This is, in my opinion, a fantastic thing.
 So, why the criticism?